-Capital Vision Center is one of the only practices in New Hampshire to offer Scleral Contact Lenses
+Capital Vision Center is one of the few practices in New Hampshire to offer Scleral Contact Lenses!

-This state of the art contact lens technology can provide patients with the excellent vision of a gas permeable contact lens all while providing the patient with a lens more comfortable than a soft contact lens.
-Most medical and vision insurance carriers cover these lenses for patients in need of them.
-Our insurance/billing department is proficient in submitting for these lenses however coverage is not guaranteed as every patients plan is different.
-Because of this, we able to offer these amazing lenses at the best price in New England for patients who does not have insurance benefits or coverage.
+This state of the art contact lens technology can provide patients with the excellent vision of a gas permeable contact lens, all while providing the patient with a lens more comfortable than a soft contact lens.
+Most medical and vision insurance carriers cover these lenses when medically necessary.
+Our insurance/billing department is proficient in submitting for these lenses, however, coverage is not guaranteed as every patients plan is different.
+Because of this, we are able to offer these amazing lenses at the best price in New England for patients who does not have insurance benefits or coverage.